 “Gracefully elegant maison bourgeoise offering understated luxury and supreme service at an intimate address in Saint Germain des Près”

-Reopened in July 2009 by the delightful Madame de Lattre, this 24-room hotel has been transformed into a very stylish yet homely townhouse B&B. Stepping through the door, thoughtful touches abound.
+Stepping through the door, thoughtful touches abound.
 The daily weather forecast is displayed - and the umbrella stand is stuffed with parapluies to cope with unpredictable Parisian downpours.
 Sweep through to the stylish salon, where you find snug sofas and comfy armchairs at tête-à-tête tables set for complimentary afternoon tea, or saunter out to the courtyard terrace for an alfresco apéritif.
-Drift upstairs to the handsome bedrooms: original artwork adorns the walls, the unique furniture is sourced from brocantes, and every aspect has been sumptuously finished.
+Drift upstairs to the 24 handsome rooms, where original artwork adorns the walls, the unique furniture is sourced from brocantes, and every aspect has been sumptuously finished.

 Named after Madame Récamier, a 19th-century beauty famous for entertaining key political and intellectual figures, this gracious hotel extends a welcome worthy of its namesake and provides a pleasingly personal reception to Paris.

-- The courtyard terrace, equipped with cushioned wicker couches and a wrought-iron canopy of large lanterns; perfect for lazy breakfasts or pre-dinner drinks
+- The courtyard terrace, equipped with cushioned wicker couches and a wrought-iron canopy of large lanterns

-- Gorgeous classic-contemporary design; take time to descend the spiralling staircase with its cascade lighting and contemporary artists’ reworkings of Mme Récamier’s bust
+- Gorgeous classic-contemporary design; take time to descend the spiralling staircase with its cascade lighting and contemporary artists’ reworkings of Madame Récamier’s bust

 - Outstanding personnel, with service, smiles and suggestions day and night